-Figure 34: ConSol CM Process Designer - Workflow with scopes
+Figure 36: ConSol CM Process Designer - Workflow with scopes

 Within each larger process step (i.e. within each scope), there can be one or more activities, e.g. during pre-qualification, first the required parameters are set, the ticket has to be accepted, and a receipt notice is sent.
-There are regular activities which form a defined sequence of steps which have to be performed, and there might be scope activities which are available as long as the ticket is in the scope, without a strictly defined position in the process.
+There are regular activities which form a defined sequence of steps which have to be perConSol CM Process Designer Manual (Version 6.11.0.4) - C - Components of ConSol CM Workflows formed, and there might be scope activities which are available as long as the ticket is in the scope, without a strictly defined position in the process.
 Both types of activities are described in detail in the section Workflow Components: Activities.
 Here, only scopes are explained.